railsuser2014/openobject-doc-book-en/4/4_10_Accounts/4_10_Accounts_analytic_chart.rst

 .. index::
    pair: chart of accounts; analytic

-To each enterprise its own Analytic Chart of Accounts
+To Each Enterprise its own Analytic Chart of Accounts
 =====================================================

 To illustrate analytic accounts clearly, you will follow three use cases, each in one of three